CankayaUniversity/ceng-407-408-2019-2020-Cook-Hub/README.md

     1. At first, Anaconda has to be dowloaded to the pc.

-    2. Then enter the anaconda promtand you can simply install kivy using:
+    2. Then enter the anaconda promt and you can simply install kivy using:
      $ conda install kivy -c conda-forge

     3. After kivy is dowloaded, dowload the file named CookHubProjectCodes.rar in the relases/assets tab than unzip the file.